karar-hayder/Replicheck/Project.md

 ## What Has Been Implemented

-- **Python Code Parsing:** Uses the AST module to extract functions and classes as code blocks, tokenizing their contents for comparison.
+- **Code Parsing:** Uses the AST module for Python and Tree-sitter for JavaScript/JSX and C# to extract functions and classes for comparison and analysis.
 - **Duplicate Detection:** Compares code blocks using Jaccard similarity, with configurable thresholds.
 - **Reporting:** Outputs results in both human-readable and machine-readable formats.
 - **Comprehensive Testing:** All core modules have dedicated tests, including edge cases and error handling.